SD2E/jupyter-ascendant/README.md

 This program helps you launch and manage a powerful Jupyter Notebook running on a full node of TACC's [Maverick][6] analytics cluster.
 Each Maverick node has twin 10-core Intel Xeon E5-2680 v2 Ivy Bridge, 256 GB RAM, and a Tesla K40 GPU, and is attached to TACC's Stockyard global WORK filesystem.

+Once installed, you can launch notebook using `sd2e-jupyter start`.
+You may, but aren't required to, pass:
+* `-a` Name of the Notebook Session (defaults to something boring and sensible)
+* `-d` Maximum duration for the session as hh:mm:ss (defaults to 08:00:00, max 12:00:00)
+* `-e` Email address for notification when your server is ready (defaults to your TACC profile address)

-Once installed, you can launch notebook using `sd2e-jupyter start` as described below.
-You will get an email at your email address on file with your TACC user account when the server is ready.
-You can check the status of your server with `sd2e-jupyter show` and shut it down before its default maximum duration of 8 hours in order to conserve resources.
+Once you've submitted a notebook request, you will get an email notification when it is ready.
+You can check the status of your server with `sd2e-jupyter show` and shut it down before its maximum duration in order to conserve resources.

-Your environment will be as close as possible to the one provided in the Jupyter Hub environment.
+Your HPC-powered notebook environment will be as close as possible to the one provided in the Jupyter Hub environment.
 Its capabilities are documented at the [Github repo for the SD2E base image][7].

 ## Installation of SD2E Jupyter Hub